Tuesday, 30 May 2023

 I'm not going to review the gig, or the night out.
 You know I love The Wedding Present, and you know that nights out with my oldest friend are always excellent.
 But I will bore you with some frankly low-quality phone camera shots from my usual perch off to one side of the stage, and the observation that although David is now 63, he can still give it some welly.
 Long may he continue.

-Setlist.fm tells me that there was a good spread of songs during the evening, with only five coming from the recent 24 Songs, and with plenty of 80s and 90s classic to keep the long-time fans happy.
+Setlist.fm tells me that there was a good spread of songs during the evening, with only five coming from the recent 24 Songs, and with plenty of 80s and 90s classics to keep the long-time fans happy.
 Mel does the setlists, and she never lets us down.

 The Wedding Present Setlist Norwich Arts Centre, Norwich, England 2023